-In today’s IoT networks, the legacy IoT devices are usually driven by conventional batteries with limited lifespan, which has significantly affected user experience in a negative way.
-The astronomical growing of IoT network together with the advent of huge amount of IoT devices has pushed the maintaining expenditure, including both labor and battery costs, to a whole new level.
-Billions of conventional batteries have been disposed every year and only a small part of it can be efficiently recycled, leading to harmful impacts on the earth’s ecosystem.
-In some extreme environmental conditions, maintaining the operation of IoT networks and replacing the batteries can be quite challenging.
-In this regard, battery-free IoT communication has been proposed and it will improve the network performance and sustainability, and expand the application scenarios.
-In addition, battery-free communication can be much more environmentally friendly and much safer for the kids and the elders.
+In today’s IoT networks, the IoT devices are usually powered by conventional batteries with limited lifespan.
+This limitation has significantly constrained the way these IoT devices are deployed and used, as well as negatively impacting the customer and user experience.
+The astronomical growth of IoT networks, together with the deployment of huge numbers of IoT devices, has pushed the maintenance costs, including both labor and battery costs, to a whole new level.
+Billions of conventional batteries have been disposed of every year and only a small part of them can be efficiently recycled, leading to harmful impacts on the earth’s ecosystem.
+In some extreme environmental conditions, maintaining the operation of IoT devices and replacing the batteries can be quite challenging.
+In this regard, battery-free IoT devices are proposed as they have the potential to improve the network performance and sustainability, and expand the application scenarios.
+In addition, battery-free devices can be much more environmentally friendly and much safer for the kids and the elders.
 By removing the conventional battery, the device size and cost can be significantly reduced, thus paving the way to a variety of new applications.

-In the 5G era, various LPWA technologies such as MTC, NB-IoT, RedCap etc. have been developed to fulfil the increasing demand from verticals.
+In the 5G era, various LPWA technologies such as MTC, NB-IoT, and RedCap have been developed to fulfil the increasing demand from verticals.
 These LPWA technologies have achieved low cost, low power and massive connections and can meet requirements of many applications.
-However, there are still lots of use cases and applications that can not be addressed in the following circumstances.
-Firstly, a device driven by a conventional battery is not applicable, e.g. under extreme environmental conditions (e.g. high pressure, extremely high/low temperature, humid environment).
-Secondly, maintenance-free devices are required (e.g. no need to replace a conventional battery for the device).
-Finally, ultra-low complexity, very small device size/form factor (e.g. thickness of mm), longer life cycle, etc. are required.
+However, there are still many use cases and applications that cannot be addressed.
+For example, a conventional battery-powered device cannot be deployed in extreme environmental conditions (e.g. high pressure, extremely high/low temperature, humid environment).
+Also, conventional battery devices cannot be used where maintenance-free devices are required (e.g. where the devices are inaccessible and it is not possible to replace the device battery).
+Finally, ultra-low complexity, very small device size/form factor (e.g. thickness of mm), longer life cycle, etc. are required for mass market use cases.

-Ambient power-enabled IoT is a promising technology to fulfil the unmet requirements as mentioned above.
-Ambient power-enabled Internet of Things device is an IoT device powered by energy harvesting, being either battery-less or with limited energy storage capability (e.g. using a capacitor) and the energy is provided through the harvesting of radio waves, light, motion, heat, or any other power source that could be seen suitable.
-This study targets at supporing ambient IoT device with low complexity, small size and lower capabilities and lower power consumption than previously defined 3GPP IoT devices (e.g. NB-IoT/eMTC devices) with emphasis on network efficiency.
+Ambient power-enabled IoT is a promising technology to fulfil the unmet market requirements stated above.
+An ambient power-enabled IoT device is an IoT device powered by energy harvesting, being either battery-less or with limited energy storage capability (e.g. using a capacitor) and the energy is provided through the harvesting of radio waves, light, motion, heat, or any other suitable power source.
+This study targets at describing the use cases and potential requirements in support of ambient IoT devices with lower complexity, smaller size, reduced capabilities and lower power consumption than previously defined 3GPP IoT devices (e.g. NB-IoT/eMTC devices) with an emphasis on improving network efficiency.
 Ambient IoT devices can be maintenance free and can have long life span (e.g. more than 10 years).

-Therefore, a new kind of IoT service for the verticals will be provided by combining ambient power-enabled IoT with celluar network and the 3GPP ecosystem will benefit vastly.
+Therefore, a new kind of IoT service for the verticals will be enabled by combining ambient power-enabled IoT with cellular networks, vastly benefitting the 3GPP ecosystem.